maxprogram/grand-central-express/Readme.md

 __gce migrate__

-Migrates and syncs your model schemas to the database.
+[Not currently functional] Migrates and syncs your model schemas to the database.
 Use the __-e__ option to change database environments.

 ---------------------------------------
 <a name="Version" />